What’s the most common piece of advice you’ve ever gotten about advancing your career? Odds are it’s “network, network, network.”

 - Get creative with icebreaker questions so that your new employees will be able to quickly build new connections.

 - Organize a virtual lunch and assign a group leader who can join new hires to facilitate conversation.

-- Send new employees a gift card to a local coffee shop and organize randomized virtual coffee chats via tools like Slack’s Donut feature.
+- Choose good gifts for your employees like a gift card to a local coffee shop and organize randomized virtual coffee chats via tools like Slack’s Donut feature.

 - Ensure every new employee knows how to access the available tools they have to navigate the composition of their new org and forge their new network.
 Bonus points if those tools help employees learn about these colleagues as humans, not just job titles.

 Outline formal internal networking processes for onboarding and beyond

 Informal networking should feel organic to your employees and, ideally, require little management.
 However, not everyone is an extrovert, and sometimes it’s useful to throw a little organizational weight behind a particularly important opportunity to forge connections.
 This is why it’s important to install structured networking processes as well.